bryan-limbo/bryan-limbo/README.md

 ## 🚀 Skills

-- **Database Management:** Querying databases for data retrieval and manipulation
+- **Database Management:** Querying databases for data retrieval and manipulation.
 - **Data Cleaning:** Turning raw data into a usable format for analysis.
 - **Exploratory Data Analysis (EDA):** Uncovering patterns, trends, and anomalies in datasets.
 - **Data Visualization:** Creating compelling visualizations using Matplotlib and Tableau.